shutkanos/Db-Attribute/readme.md

 ```

 ### Db classes
-when collections are stored in memory, they converted to Db classes
+When collections are stored in memory, they converted to Db classes
 ```python
 obj = User(1, list_of_books=[1, 2, 3])
 print(type(obj.list_of_books)) #DbList